 - Further, the decreased prices of additive manufacturing-based machines and growing expertise and awareness have increased this technology's availability.
 Newer and advanced fused deposition modeling methods have enabled the use of diverse materials, thereby boosting widespread adoption across various industries over recent years.

 - According to Essentium's survey in March 2019, the number of manufacturers using additive manufacturing for full-scale production doubled in 2019 as compared to 2018.
 Wider adoption of 3D printing was observed across sectors, as an increased number of industrial solutions were brought to market by manufacturers.

 - Also, various technological advancements, such as AI and ML, are further augmenting the adoption of 3D Printing devices, as these technologies enable automated printing for efficient production.
 For instance, in November 2019, the UK-based company, Additive Manufacturing Technologies (AMT), launched its new Digital Manufacturing Systems at Formnext 2019.
 It uses AMT's proprietary technology to provide an automated and digital solution for the entire manufacturing workflow.

-- Governments across the world have already started investing in R&D on 3D printing, which has had a positive impact on technology propagation and adoption.
-For instance, the Dutch government invested an additional USD 150 million in 3D printing-related research and innovation.
+- Governments worldwide have already started investing in R&D on 3D printing, which has had a positive impact on technology propagation and adoption.
+For instance, the Dutch government spent an additional USD 150 million in 3D printing-related research and innovation.